-Respondents' personal characteristics and information channels among underutilised legumes' farmers in Oke-Ogun area of Oyo state.
+Respondents' personal characteristics and information channels among farmers who cultuvate underutilised legumes in Oke-Ogun area of Oyo State.

-Table 5 presents the result of Chi-square analysis of relationship between respondents' personal characteristics and information channels among underutilised legumes' farmers in Oke-Ogun area of Oyo state.
+Table 5 presents the result of Chi-square analysis of relationship between respondents' personal characteristics and information channels among farmers who cultivate underutilised legumes in Oke-Ogun area of Oyo State.

-It shows that there was significant difference between farmers' educational attainment and information channels of farmers in the study area.
-This implies that education has roles to play in the information channels used by underutilized legumes' farmers in the study area.
+The result shows that there was significant difference between farmers' educational attainment and information channels of farmers in the study area.
+This implies that education has roles to play in the information channels used by farmers who cultivate underutilised legumes in the study area.
 The result also shows there were no significant difference between the respondents' sex (p= 0.641) and marital status (p=0.486).
 This implies that neither sex nor marriage affects or influences information channels of farmers.

-Table 6 Relationship between respondents' age and information channels among underutilised legumes' farmers in Oke-Ogun area of Oyo state.
+Table 6 Relationship between respondents' age and information channels among farmers who cultivate underutilised legumes in Oke-Ogun area of Oyo State.